hyixCatVR/Icon-Roaster/readme.md

+⚠️ NOTICE
+A fork of this project exists that uses my code, icon, license, and Discord link without proper attribution.
+This is the official version.
+Any other version is unauthorized and not supported by me.
+The fork in question is maintained by [RayDeeUx], and can be found [here]((https://github.com/geode-macos/Icon-Roaster)).

 # Icon Roaster

 **Icon Roaster** is a Geometry Dash mod that adds a button to the main menu which delivers randomized roast lines targeting your icon.
 Whether you're feeling confident or just want a laugh, this mod is here to humble you.